Oswald Stoll

-Sir Oswald Stoll (20 January 1866 – 9 January 1942) was an Australian-born British theatre manager and the co-founder of the Stoll Moss Group theatre company.
-He also owned Cricklewood Studios and film production company Stoll Pictures, which was one of the leading British studios of the Silent era.
+Sir Oswald Stoll (né Gray; 20 January 1866 – 9 January 1942) was an Australian-born British theatre impresario and manager and the co-founder of the Stoll Moss Group theatre company.
+He also owned Cricklewood Studios and film production company Stoll Pictures, which was one of the leading British studios of the silent era.
 In 1912, he founded the Royal Variety Performance (originally Royal Command Performance) a now-annual charity show which benefits the Entertainment Artistes' Benevolent Fund.

 Biography

 Early life

-Born in Melbourne, Australia as Oswald Gray, he moved to England with his mother, Adelaide McConnell Gray after the death of his father James Oswald Gray.
+Stoll was born in Melbourne, Australia as Oswald Gray.
+He moved to England with his mother, Adelaide McConnell Gray after the death of his father James Oswald Gray.
 When his mother remarried, he took his stepfather's last name, Stoll.

 Entertainment career

 Theatre management

 At a young age, Stoll left school to help his mother, Adelaide, manage first the Parthenon music hall in Liverpool, and later a regional theatre company.
 The company was a success, and Stoll began to buy or build city theatres.
 The theatre business made Stoll a wealthy man, and in 1898 he merged his business with that of competitor Edward Moss, to form Moss Empires.
-By 1905, almost every large town in Great Britain had an "Empire" or a "Coliseum" theatre, managed by Stoll.
+By 1905, almost every large town in Britain had an "Empire" or a "Coliseum" theatre, managed by Stoll.
 He continued to honour the roots of his business by installing his mother in each new box office, so she could take the first ticket sale.